ESG duration risk – what are the crunch points and opportunities?

 What are the most immediate risks that ESG can help with - and hinder?

-ESG is now embedded in the investment strategies of many global asset managers and international targets for emissions reaching net zero by 2050 are widespread.
-Asset managers can and do use these targets to measure progress, when set against variables such as carbon pricing, net-zero transition, diversity and inclusion and social responsibility.
+ESG is now embedded in the investment strategies of many global insurers and asset managers and international targets for emissions reaching net zero by 2050 are widespread.
+Insurers can and do use these targets to measure progress, when set against variables such as carbon pricing, net-zero transition, diversity and inclusion and social responsibility.

 However, those in the industry believe there are many risks that could counter progress towards a more ESG-friendly world.
 One of those that is around duration risk.